ocodo/ocomacs/README.md

   ...a post Doom Emacs config framework for Linux, Macos, WSL2/Linux

-  Keep you in vanilla emacs, to help you know what's going on, Attempts to help limit excessive yak-shaving
+  Keep you in vanilla emacs, to help you know what's going on, Attempts to help limit excessive yak-shaving.
   Avoids the need to learn a huge secondary framework

   Requires enough interest in Emacslisp to